RCdiy/OpenTXLua/README.md

 To submit requests for a new script to be written or to contribute yours please send in an email.

-Depending on this repository may be opened up so others may help maintain it.
+Depending on demand this repository may be opened up so others may help maintain it.

 Script Submission Conditions
 - Permission to modify your scripts (retaining author credit to you)